 - You will be responsible for your own visa arrangements, if applicable.

 - By entering the competition, you confirm that you are eligible to do so and eligible to claim any stipend and other competition benefits including any prize you may win.
 BU may require you to provide proof that you are eligible to enter the competition.

 - If you are found to not to meet the criteria, BU reserves the right to disqualify you, or take such other steps it considers appropriate.

 - Teams must apply for entry to the competition by submitting the application form available on the BFX website including attaching their individual team member showreels.

 - A judging panel will select and determine which teams have been successful in their application to enter the competition and their decision will be final.

-- The panel will include members of BU staff from the BFX team, Child Bereavement UK, SANE, Kentish Town City Farm and Step Up to Serve (BU’s chosen charities for the BFX 2019 competition), Kingston Smith (the main BFX sponsor for 2019) and the group of industry mentors selected by BU.
+- The panel will include members of BU staff from the BFX team, x4 charities (BU’s chosen charities for the BFX 2020 competition to be announced 27 January 2020), Kingston Smith (the main BFX sponsor for 2020) and the group of industry mentors selected by BU.

 - The selection process will involve a review of the applications received, from which applicants will be shortlisted.
 Those shortlisted may be required to attend an online interview via Skype, after which final selections will be made.